-All source code is open source and available in our Github repository.
+All source code is open source and available in the Chainlink Github repository.

 ChainlinkClient is a parent contract that enables smart contracts to consume data from oracles.
 It's available in the Chainlink smart contract library which can be installed using the latest package managers.